ibmsayem/ibmsayem.github.io/_pages/about.md

 🧑🏻‍🎓 Completed Master's in Computer Science from [Western University](https://ir.lib.uwo.ca/etd/8861/) and Bachelor in Computer Science from University of Chittagong.

-👨‍💻 Actively looking for Ph.D. positions in Computer Science focused on Machine Learning, graph mining (temporal graph), Computational social science, Responsible AI, Algorithmic Fairness, and GenAI Security in different domains.
+👨‍💻 Currently actively looking for Ph.D. positions in Computer Science focused on Machine Learning, Big data management and analysis, Responsible AI, Algorithmic Fairness, AI security/privacy, and GenAI Security in different domains,Computational social science.